 Drink Regularly Throughout the Day

 Instead of gulping down large amounts of water infrequently, aim to drink smaller amounts more regularly throughout the day.
-This approach helps maintain a consistent level of hydration and prevents the body from being overwhelmed with excess fluid all at once.
+So this approach helps maintain a consistent level of hydration and prevents the body from being overwhelmed with excess fluid all at once.
 Carrying a water bottle with you can serve as a reminder to drink regularly.

 Adjust Fluid Intake Based on Activity Level